TRU Simulation + Training

-TRU Simulation + Training (TRU, usually pronounced as in "true") is a Canadian-American manufacturer of flight simulators and training devices for civil and military markets.
-It is a subsidiary of Textron and was formed in 2014 when previously acquired simulator manufacturers Mechtronix and OPNICUS were merged with part of Textron Systems division.
+TRU Simulation + Training (TRU, usually pronounced as in "true") is an American manufacturer of flight simulators and training devices for civil and military markets.
+It is a subsidiary of Textron and was formed in 2014 when previously acquired simulator manufacturers Mechtronix and OPINICUS were merged with part of Textron Systems division.
 A further company, business jet training provider ProFlight, was acquired and merged later that year.

 In 2014, TRU was selected by Boeing for the development and supply of a 737 MAX full flight training suite, and two years later the company secured a 10-year agreement for a similar product for the newly developed 777X.